andrewcargill/johans_eco_timber/README.md

 It's time to really celebrate and support businesses that have the environment at the heart of their products.
 Sustainable Timber Co. is owned and run by Johan Johansson, a highly creative person with a small forest and sawmill.

 For Johan the nature is important and every tree has a story.
 Based in the north of Swedish, his method of forestry ensures that the nature remains unharmed and that every tree removed is removed for a good reason.
-As a result Johan only removes a small number of trees each year and the price of those trees must be of a premium.

 Johan is able to custom mill the trees to exactly what his customers require.
 Customers like instrument builders, furniture makers and timber-frame house renovators.

-Johan is part of the team.
+Johan is part of their team.
 Solving a problem for his customers.
 What better way to do this than a custom built online enquiry system that allows users to specifically detail what they need and when they need it.
-Giving Johan the information he needs to really offer his customers a unique and premium experience.
+Giving Johan the information he needs to really offer his customers a unique and premium service.

 ![alt text](readme_media/hero_image.jpg)